jindrichmynarz/dissertation/parts/case_based_reasoning.md

 Overall, the CBR cycle resembles human reasoning, such as problem solving by finding analogies.
 In fact, the CBR research is rooted in psychology and cognitive science.
 It is also similar to case law, which reasons from precedents to produce new interpretations of law.
-Thanks to these similarities, CBR is perceived as natural [@Kolodner1992], which makes its function usually easy to explain.
+Thanks to these similarities, CBR is perceived as natural by its users [@Kolodner1992], which makes its function usually easy to explain.

 <!-- Case-based recommenders -->